03 January 2012

 You can see the two houses at the side of the lock that give further evidence of its size and the number of staff that were once required to work it.

-The main lock is on the left here ad there are three other passageways to the right.
-This lock caters for boats of all sizes right down to the canoeists who have rollers to ease their path.
+The main lock is on the left here and there are three other passageways over to the right.
+This lock caters for boats of all sizes right down to the canoeists who have rollers to ease their path as they walk across.

 The footbridge that takes you across to Teddington also provides excellent views both upstream and downstream and this causes most people to pause as they cross.